BlackBerry aims to reverse emerging market slump with budget handset

 | JAKARTA/TORONTO

-JAKARTA/TORONTO BlackBerry Ltd (BB.TO) launched a low-cost touchscreen device in Jakarta, the Z3, as the embattled smartphone maker looks to revive sales in emerging markets like Indonesia where its once-fervent following has shrivelled.
+JAKARTA/TORONTO BlackBerry Ltd launched a low-cost touchscreen device in Jakarta, the Z3, as the embattled smartphone maker looks to revive sales in emerging markets like Indonesia where its once-fervent following has shriveled.

-The handset, unveiled at a glitzy launch event in the Indonesian capital on Tuesday, is the first in a line of devices being made with FIH Mobile Ltd (2038.HK), a unit of the giant Taiwanese Foxconn Technology Group best known for assembling gadgets like iPhones and iPads for Apple Inc (AAPL.O).
+The handset, unveiled at a glitzy launch event in the Indonesian capital on Tuesday, is the first in a line of devices being made with FIH Mobile Ltd, a unit of the giant Taiwanese Foxconn Technology Group best known for assembling gadgets like iPhones and iPads for Apple Inc.

 The Z3 is the first phone to be launched by BlackBerry since new Chief Executive John Chen took the helm late last year.
 After Indonesia it will be gradually introduced in six other countries including the Philippines, India, Vietnam and Malaysia.